chints87/netflix-clone/README.md

   }
 }
 ```

-### Setup webhook so that changes in stripe can triggers updates in firebase store
+### Setup Webhook so that changes in stripe can triggers updates in firebase store

 1) Copy the URL extension from firebase and go to your Stripe account and go to webhooks to add the URL as an endpoint.
 2) Select events that webhook should listen to.